 The Utah Division of Forestry, Fire and State Lands (FFSL) is developing the first comprehensive management plans (CMPs) for state-owned, sovereign land sections of the Colorado and Green Rivers, and updating the existing Mineral Leasing Plan (MLP) for these sovereign lands.

-Population growth, recreation use, mining, and oil & gas development have increased along sections of Grey and Labyrinth Canyons on the Green, and popular runs like the Moab Daily, Westwater Canyon, and portions of Horsethief Canyon on the Colorado.
+Population growth, recreation use, mining, and oil & gas development have increased along sections of the Green, and popular runs like the Moab Daily, Westwater Canyon, and portions of Horsethief Canyon on the Colorado.

 FFSL is responsible for ensuring that all uses on, beneath, or above the bed of the Green and Colorado Rivers are regulated to protect navigation and public recreation, fish and wildlife habitat, aquatic beauty and water quality.
 The CMP and updated Mineral Leasing Plan will determine FFSL's future management goals for these rivers.